Bill

 Bill Summary

 Lowers the age to obtain a state civil identification card without a signature from a parent or guardian from eighteen years old to sixteen years old.
-Effective 7/1/3000.
-(SD1)
+Effective 7/1/2027.
+(CD1)

 AI Summary

-This bill amends existing state law regarding civil identification cards by lowering the age at which an applicant can obtain a state civil identification card without requiring a signature from a parent or guardian from eighteen years old to sixteen years old, meaning that sixteen and seventeen-year-olds will no longer need parental consent to get their own state ID.
-The bill also clarifies the definition of "gender designation" as used in this section, aligning it with a definition found in another part of state law related to driver's licenses.
-This change is set to take effect on July 1, 3000, with the specific provision about parental consent for identification cards becoming effective one year after that date.
+This bill, effective July 1, 2027, amends existing law in Hawaii to lower the age at which an individual can obtain a state civil identification card without requiring a signature from a parent or guardian from eighteen years old to sixteen years old, meaning sixteen and seventeen-year-olds will no longer need parental consent for their ID.
+The bill also clarifies the definition of "gender designation" as it pertains to identification cards, aligning it with definitions used in other sections of the law related to driver's licenses.

 Committee Categories